Markus-Hefner/Portfolio-Project-2-Cocktail-Casino/README.md

 ### Bugs
 - FIXED: When figuring out how to check if the chosen ingredients were from more than one category and array items (which represented the different categories) were used to check if ingredients of that category were checked.
 If so the item would be push into a new array.
 The length of this new array would then be used to determine how many categories were "active".
 However, if there were multiple elements from the same category selected the item representing that category would be push into the new array producing duplicates and thus making the length of the array useless.
 At first it was unclear how to get rid of duplicates.
 However, it was eventually solved by converting the array into a set which eliminated all duplicates and then checking for the set's size.
 (See function minimumItems)
-- FIXED: Even tough not just the ingredients but also their amounts are randomized they are still supposed to be in a for that ingredient typical range of centilitres.
+- FIXED: Even tough not just the ingredients but also their amounts are randomized they are still supposed to be in a certain range typical for cocktails.
+But since this range is different for each beverage category it was not possible to state just on limit since it would produce cocktails with a enormous amount of alcohol.
 This was solved by calling an extra function with an if-statement and several follow-up else-if-statements.
 This function was the passed the category of the ingredient which lead to the correct condition and then passed a maximum number representing the maximum amount to the getRandomInt function.

 - NOT FIXED: Currently there are no known unfixed bugs.

 ### Supported Screens and Browsers
   - The Website was tested with Firefox and Google Chrome.
-  - It was viewed stretched from a width of 280px up to a width of 2300px.
+  - It was viewed stretched from a width of 310px up to a width of 2300px with no layout problems.

 ## Deployment